bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Appendices.md

 If the Prime Minister’s apology is sincere, let him take real action.
 We will support him.

 Finally, there is this disgrace: the government’s refusal to endorse the United Nations Declaration on the Rights of Indigenous Peoples.
 I am very proud that the Bloc Québécois has given clear support to this draft declaration.
-By agreeing to endorse the declaration, the Prime Minister can send a clear message to Aboriginal peoples that

-Appendix 4 • 375

-376 • Truth & Reconciliation Commission

-he has learned from past mistakes and is making a solemn promise to the victims that their children and grandchildren will have respect and dignity.
+By agreeing to endorse the declaration, the Prime Minister can send a clear message to Aboriginal peoples that he has learned from past mistakes and is making a solemn promise to the victims that their children and grandchildren will have respect and dignity.

 I am speaking to you, the Aboriginal representatives present on the floor of the House and watching from the gallery.
 All the members of the Bloc Québécois join me in reaching out to you so that, together, we can build a better future for our children and grandchildren.
 That requires a relationship of mutual respect that can only be forged between nations.

 On behalf of the Bloc Québécois, I extend a sincere apology for the past, and I invite us to build the future together, as nations.

-Statement by The Honourable Jack Layton, M.P.
+#### Statement by The Honourable Jack Layton, M.P.

-Leader of the New Democratic Party House of Commons, June 11, 2008
+Leader of the New Democratic Party
+House of Commons, June 11, 2008

 Mr. Speaker, today, I rise in this House to add the voice of the New Democratic Party to the profound apology being offered humbly to First Nations, Métis and Inuit on behalf of the Canadian people.

 I wish to acknowledge and honour the Elders who are with us here today and are participating in this ceremony, the length and breadth of this land at this very moment.
 I wish to pay tribute to the First Nations, Métis and Inuit leaders who are here with us and to all of those who are guiding their communities through this difficult, emo tional, momentous and hope-filled day.
- I wish to recognize the children, here in this chamber today and watching at home

-in gatherings across the land, who also bear witness to the legacy of the residential schools.
+I wish to recognize the children, here in this chamber today and watching at home in gatherings across the land, who also bear witness to the legacy of the residential schools.

 Most importantly, I want to say to the survivors of the residential schools, some of whom have joined us here today, we are sorry for what has taken place.